 Tuition Remission for Graduate Assistants and Tuition Scholars

-Graduate assistants (GA) and tuition scholars (TS) are awarded a certain number of credits of tuition remission for each academic year.
+Graduate assistants (GA) and tuition scholars (TS) are awarded a certain number of credits of tuition remission for each academic year for a definite number of academic years (for master's programs, only two years of funding will be available).
 They may receive tuition remission for a total number of credits up to but not exceeding the number of credits required for their degree.
 Credits for certificate completion are not covered.
 (Note: If circumstances arise that compel a GA or TS to WX from a course, the tuition for that course counts toward the total number of credits allocated.
 In those cases, the student is responsible for paying for the additional course(s) to complete degree requirements.)

 Tuition remission will be credited automatically to the accounts of all graduate assistants and tuition scholars at the beginning of each semester.
 They do not need to come to the Office of Graduate Studies.